stanwood/ui_testing_android/README.md

         "description": "Simple button click test",
         "enabled": true, // optional, true by default, can be used to quickly disable test cases "navigation": [
-          "view['@button'].tap", // click on button defined by resource ID "sleep",
+          "view['@button'].setText['12345']", // set text on EditText defined by resource ID "sleep",
           "snapshot",
           "view['text with a dot\\.
-Do not forget to escape!'].setText['12345']", // set text on text field defined by its text
+Do not forget to escape!'].tap", // tap on View defined by its text "sleep",
-          "sleep",
           "snapshot"
         ]